MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

 ## Select where to send ASAN output

-There are different options for where to send ASAN output.
-They are:
+Use the `ASAN_OPTIONS` environment variable to determine where to send ASAN output as follows:

 - Output to stdout: `set ASAN_OPTIONS=continue_on_error=1`
 - Output to stderr: `set ASAN_OPTIONS=continue_on_error=2`